matthewmejia-BA/FetchTakeHomeProject/README.md

 - ✅ No External Dependencies: Only Apple frameworks
 - ✅ Efficient Network Usage: Caching of images.
 Only hit network when needed
 - ✅ Testing: Unit testing for valid api and json decoding
 - ✅ SwiftUI: SwiftUI flow and api's.
+- ✅ Handle errors if malformed json or empty data

 ### Resources
 1) https://matteomanferdini.com/swiftui-asyncimage/

 ### Summary: Include screen shots or a video of your app highlighting its features

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
 I chose to prioritize the UI and the logic of utlizing both the search bar and filter of recipes.
 I wanted to provide a seamless experience, allowing the user to fine tune their search.